-The Edinburgh geologist James Hutton (1726-1797) proposed that the Earth operated as a machine, where natural processes acted over immense time scales to erode the land and create new rocks.
+The Edinburgh geologist James Hutton (1726-1797), a key figure in the Scottish Enlightenment, used key sites in Scotland to support his ‘Theory of the Earth’.
+He suggested that the Earth operated as a machine, where natural processes acted over immense time scales to erode the land and create new rocks.
 This was the beginning of our understanding of the rock cycle and the inter-relationships between sedimentary, metamorphic and igneous rocks.

 More information about Edinburgh’s geology

-Edinburgh’s Local Geodiversity Sites: where the variety of geology of the local area can be enjoyed and appreciated.
-Across Edinburgh, 30 sites have been designated as Local Nature Conservation Sites by the City of Edinburgh Council and included in the City Local Development Plan. www.edinburghgeolsoc.org/home/geoconservation/local-geodiversity-sites-edinburgh/
+Edinburgh’s Local Geodiversity Sites Places where the variety of geology of the local area can be enjoyed and appreciated.
+Across Edinburgh, 30 sites have been designated as Local Nature Conservation Sites by the City of Edinburgh Council and included in the City Local Development Plan www.edinburghgeolsoc.org/home/geoconservation/local-geodiversity-sites-edinburgh/

-Leaflets: Lothian and Borders GeoConservation have published more than 20 leaflets about local places of interest.
+Leaflets Lothian and Borders GeoConservation have published more than 30 leaflets about local places of interest.
 You can download these for free at www.edinburghgeolsoc.org/publications/geoconservation-leaflets/